Special Report - Why Ukraine's revolution remains unfinished

 Oleh, the Berkut officer, said police officers near the square’s monument came under fire at about 8 a.m.
 “The officers began reporting on the radio that they were being shot at and needed help, but none of our commanders answered them,” he said.
 The officers fell back, “but this only provoked those so-called ‘peaceful’ protesters – it appeared as if the police officers were retreating.”

 Official investigations into the shootings have made little progress.
 Three Berkut officers have been charged with killing 39 protesters.
-This month, Reuters detailed major flaws with the case against the three men [ID:nL2N0RX189].
+This month, Reuters detailed major flaws with the case against the three men.

 FEB 20: “PUTIN IS CALLING”